happypandax/happypandax/docs/source/client.rst

 Before wanting to talk to a HPX server, make sure you have one running.
 See :ref:`Starting up` or :ref:`Setting up an environment` on how to get one up and running.

-It is recommended that you run the server with the `--debug` and `--dev` commandline switches so that you can see what's going on while you're connected.
+It is recommended that you run the server with the ``--debug`` and ``--dev`` commandline switches so that you can see what's going on while you're connected.
+See :ref:`Command-Line Arguments`.

 Exchanging messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~